 Official Diagnosis for Teens with ADHD

-Before anything else, know that everyone, regardless of age, undergoes the same process to be diagnosed with Attention Deficit Hyperactivity Disorder.
-Mental health professionals will use what the American Psychiatric Association established to reach an accurate diagnosis: the Diagnostic and Statistical Manual for Mental Disorders 📚.
+Everyone, at any age, goes through the same process to be diagnosed with Attention Deficit Hyperactivity Disorder.
+Mental health professionals use the Diagnostic and Statistical Manual for Mental Disorders (DSM-5) created by the American Psychiatric Association to reach an accurate diagnosis. 📚

-- Six or more symptoms of Inattentive ADHD until the age of 16; 5 or more at the age of 17 and up.
+- Six or more symptoms of Inattentive ADHD until the age of 16.
+Five or more symptoms at the age of 17 and up.

-- Six or more Hyperactivity/Impulsivity ADHD traits; 5 or more at the age of 17 and up.
+- Six or more Hyperactivity/Impulsivity ADHD traits.
+Five or more symptoms at the age of 17 and up.

 - These struggles should affect two or more settings (home, school, work, or social skills).

 - The symptoms should have started before age 12.

 There is clear evidence of substantial struggles in at least one major area in life (social settings, academic expectations, occupational performance)